A man writing on a notepad in front of a laptop.

 One of the hardest parts about any layoff or reduction in force is alerting the staff who is affected.
 This script will help you do that.

-Why Is the Reduction in Force Occurring?
+Why is the Reduction in Force Occuring?

 One of the most important aspects of successfully implementing a reduction in force is to be as transparent as possible with everyone.
 The employee needs to know why the action is taking place and by employee, I mean both the ones being laid off and those that are staying; everyone.